smiling man in dental chair

 Root Canal Consultation

-One of the dentists at our Fairfax practice will gently examine your mouth and your tooth using our world-class digital x-ray technology, Vatech i3D, to identify any infected teeth or other issues.
+One of the dentists at our Fairfax practice will gently examine your mouth and your tooth using our world-class digital X-ray technology, Vatech i3D, to identify any infected teeth or other issues.

 Local Anesthesia